Mottie/Keyboard/README.markdown

           // When the character is added to the input keyBinding : 'mousedown',

+          // Callbacks - attach a function to any of these callbacks as desired accepted : null,
+          canceled : null,
+          hidden   : null,
+          visible  : null,

           // combos (emulate dead keys : http://en.wikipedia.org/wiki/Keyboard_layout#US-International)
           // if user inputs `a the script converts it to à, ^o becomes ô, etc.